tamanna037/InformationTypesDetectionNLP/README.md

-### License
+### Liscence
-Copyright 2022 Tamanna, Licensed under MIT.
-For more information , check LICENSE.txt
+The project is liscensed under MIT License, Copyright 2022 Tamanna.
+Get to know about the [liscense](https://github.com/tamanna037/InformationTypesDetectionNLP/blob/main/LICENSE) from here.

 ### Goal
 The goal is to develop a ML model to detect the information types each sentence of a comment/post of a github issue is providng in order to support various software engineering activities.